Vendor Intelligence

 The $2.1M Wire That Never Should Have Been Sent

 The invoice looked perfectly normal.
 "Precision Industrial Supply LLC" had been in the vendor master for three months.
 Tax ID: verified.
 W-9: on file.
 Bank account: confirmed via phone callback.
+This scenario plays out constantly: 79% of organizations were victims of payment fraud attacks in 2024 [AFP 2025].

 Sarah, a senior AP specialist at a mid-market manufacturer, processed the invoice like hundreds of others that month. $347,000 for industrial components.
 PO matched.
 Receipt confirmed.
 Three-way match: passed.